Global matrix factorizations: Curved quasi-coherent sheaves and matrix factorizations

 Furthermore, one can define the cone of a morphism and a class of exact triangles in $\QCoh(X,W)$ which together with the shift functor $E \mapsto E[1]$ makes the homotopy category $[\QCoh(X,W)] = H^0(\QCoh(X,W))$ a triangulated category.
-For the details please refer to \cite{Orlov, Orlov2}.
-More generally, given a dg category $\mathcal{C}$ of curved objects, we will let $[\mathcal{C}]$ denote the homotopy category of $\mathcal{C}$ with triangulated category structure defined in the same way.
-Also, $\mathcal{C}_\c$ will denote the full subcategory of $\mathcal{C}$ consisting of objects whose image in the triangulated category $[\mathcal{C}]$ is compact.
+For more details, please refer to \cite{Orlov, Orlov2}.

+More generally, given any dg category $\mathcal{C}$ of curved objects, we will let $[\mathcal{C}]$ denote the homotopy category of $\mathcal{C}$ with triangulated category structure defined in the same way.
+Also we will use the functor $E \mapsto E^\#$ sending a curved object to the underlying graded object gotten by forgetting the maps $e_0$ and $e_1$.

 \begin{defn} Denote by $\Acy[\QC(X,W)] \subset[\QC(X,W)]$ the thick triangulated subcategory generated by\footnote{This means that we take recursively all shifts, cones, and direct summands \cite{Rou}.} the total curved complexes of exact triples of curved quasi-coherent $\mathcal{O}_X$-modules.
 Objects of $\Acy[\QC(X,W)]$ are called \emph{acyclic}.
-The triangulated category $\Dabs\QC (X,W)$ is defined to be the quotient triangulated category $[\QC(X,W)]/\Acy[\QC(X,W)]$.
-We call this category the \emph{absolute derived category}.
+The triangulated category $\Dabs\QC (X,W)$ is defined to be the quotient triangulated category We call this category the \emph{absolute derived category}.
 This definition is also used in \cite{Positselski, Orlov2}. \end{defn}

-\begin{rem} Note that in our curved situation, we are unable to define the derived category in the usual way by inverting quasi-isomorphisms --- we cannot speak of cohomology of a \emph{curved} complex, and thus we cannot speak of quasi-isomorphism of curved complexes.
+\begin{rem} Note that in our curved situation, we are unable to define the derived category in the usual way by inverting quasi-isomorphisms --- we cannot speak of cohomology of a \emph{curved} complex, since we don't have ``$d^2=0$'', and thus we cannot speak of quasi-isomorphism of curved complexes.
 Similarly, the usual notion of acyclicity does not make sense.

-In the case of ordinary uncurved complexes of sheaves, the total complex of an exact sequence of complexes is acyclic.
-This motivates the definition of acyclicity and absolute derived category. \end{rem}
+However, note that in the case of ordinary uncurved complexes of sheaves, the total complex of an exact sequence of complexes is acyclic.
+This motivates the definitions of acyclicity and absolute derived category. \end{rem}

 \begin{lem} Let H be a triangulated category and $A, F$ be full triangulated subcategories.
 Then the natural functor $F/(A \cap F) \to H/A$ is an equivalence of triangulated categories if for any object $X \subset H$ there exists an object $Y \in F$ together with a morphism $X \to Y $ in H such that a cone of that morphism belongs to $A$.\end{lem}